-Remember this clause while any enterprise application is being finalised for purchase
+Remember these clauses & covenants while any enterprise application is being finalised for purchase

 How to ensure that, as a CISO, all the tools are properly integrated with your SOC?